tomsterBG/tomsterbg.github.io/_posts/2025-05-06-programming-ai-and-making-of-this-blog.md

 ## Basic structure
 The website uses the simplest things possible: `.html`, `.scss`, `LiquidJS` (to be parsed in `.markdown`), `markdown` and i love this.
 Markdown is my favorite especially after using [Obsidian](https://obsidian.md/) for about a year now.

+I love how you can write `HTML` and `LiquidJS` inside the same `markdown` file, as you can see in `root/posts.md`.
+One main complaint: i am using the default Linux Mint text editor with dark mode which makes most colored text a nightmare to read.
+I really don't want to use VSCode again, i found it really hard to understand what's going on and it feels sluggish.